microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 ![Redis-Insights-Performance](./assets/redis-insights-performance.png)

-These metrics are available out of the box, with any Azure Cache for Redis SKU and are precious insights to take informed decisions concerning the sizing of your caching resource.
+These metrics are available out of the box, with any Azure Managed Redis SKU and are precious insights to take informed decisions concerning the sizing of your caching resource.

-The Azure Cache for Redis Enterprise SKU also comes with `autoscaling` capabilities to guarantee necessary caching resources at all times.
+The Azure Managed Redis Enterprise SKU also comes with `autoscaling` capabilities to guarantee necessary caching resources at all times.

 Currently, only the Enterprise SKU support the `autoscaling` feature.
 However, you can do it manually using the `Premium` SKU, enabling the `cluster` option and taking advantage of Azure Monitor Alerts to respond to increasing usage trends and trigger additional node and shard provisionning.

 ## Usage trend monitoring

-Let's create an [alert rule][alert-rule-creation] with Azure Monitor to send an email notification when the CPU average usage of the Azure Cache for Redis resource is above `30%` for more than `1` minute.
+Let's create an [alert rule][alert-rule-creation] with Azure Monitor to send an email notification when the CPU average usage of the Azure Managed Redis resource is above `30%` for more than `1` minute.
 When the alert is triggered, you will send an email to notify the Ops team that the usage trend on Redis increased.

 In a real world scenario this alert could be coupled with a request to increase the number of nodes in the cluster to help you respond to usage increase, as well as scale down rule to reduce the number of nodes when demand drops.
 For simplicity and to avoid scaling delay for the lab, we'll limit to a simple email notification here.